Spark the Night Campaign Raising awareness of Parkinson's globally

 Every person’s experience is different, but some common symptoms of Parkinson’s are shaking, slow movement, stiffness, loss of balance and depression, anxiety, apathy, and sleep issues.

 Although research is ongoing there is no cure, but treatment is available.
-For 40 years Parkinson’s New Zealand charitable trust has been caring for people with Parkinson’s and their whānau by providing trustworthy information, education and support.
+For over 40 years Parkinson’s New Zealand has been caring for people with Parkinson’s and their whānau by providing trustworthy information, education and support.

 We are grateful for all our funders and supporters who help us provide information, education and support to whānau living with Parkinson’s in Aotearoa New Zealand.